CS-6381/FinalProject/DesignOfExperiments/Performance.md

 [Replace me](Replace me)

+### Data Processor

+Write a program that accepts a list of producer csv files and a list of consumer csv files.
+It should output 2 CSV's that marry up the matching ID's of messages and contains calculated results.

+The first csv should contain the following durations:
+* Processing latency - total duration in milliseconds from the time the message is sent to the time the message is received
+* Send time - total duration in milliseconds from the time the message is sent to the time the message arrives at the broker/queue/system (this is likely the ACK received time)

 ## Hardware Configuration

 Each test should be ran using Ubuntu 18.04 chameleon cloud VM's with 8 CPU and 32 GB of RAM.
 If these hardware specs aren't attainable, use the nearest available and document the configuration.